 At the Group level, we will continue to utilize our economies of scale as a group, to formulate overall growth strategy and detailed execution plan and organize implementation in each store, to allocate our Group's resources efficiently, and to promote healthy competition and successful experience sharing among our 4S dealerships.
 These measures are aimed to promote profitability of individual 4S dealerships through the collective strength of our Group.
 For example, we will continue utilizing our aggregate ordering and procuring power to obtain better commercial terms from the suppliers of spare parts, automobile accessories and other automobile-related products.
 Please refer to the section entitled "Our Business - Our Competitive Strengths - Our large scale of operations allow us to achieve economies of scale".
-Through our Group's general budget plan and resources allocation, we are able to adjust the automobile quotas to our 4S dealerships.
+Through our Group's general budget plan and resources allocation, we are able to adjust the automobile quotas to our 4S dealerships to some extent to achieve a better mix of automobile and automobile-related inventory for our 4S dealerships.
 In addition, through internal auditing and incentive scheme mechanism at the Group level, we can increase our management efficiency and strengthen our Group's management of 4S dealerships.